TimTim1618/Low-Taper/README.md

 How to install pillow - pip install pillow
 How to install pygame - pip intall pygame

+How to give bash permission
+      chmod +x ./run.bash

 use command ./run.bash
-          Press 1 and connect to local host.
-Then enter player and equipment id udp server - python3 udpServer.py
+          Press 1 and connect to local host
+          Then enter player information
+udp server - python3 udpServer.py
           Press 1 and connect to the local host.
 It should now be listening for any inputs
 #----------------------------------------------------------